Articles

 On Offer

-April 2025, Part 2 In this moment, things are … highly weird (that’s putting it lightly) … and we all could use a treat.
-It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
+June 2025, Part 2 These days, we all could use a treat.
+And it feels so good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
+Our bi-monthly On Offer series allows this extensive network of international galleries

 On Offer Read More »